HaminTheCoder/HaminTheCoder.github.io/projects/project-3.md

 4) Traffic Levels (Congestion)

         RTT increases when a network is congested with high level of traffic.

+More detailed information can be found [here](https://github.com/haminthecoder/RTT-Estimation/blob/master/RTT%20Estimation%20in%20Real%20World.pdf)

 Source: <a href="https://github.com/haminthecoder/RTT-Estimation"><i class="large github icon"></i>RTT Estimation</a>